center-key/w3c-html-validator/README.md

 ## D) Application Code and Testing Frameworks
 In addition to the CLI interface, the **w3c-html-validator** package can also be imported and called directly in ESM and TypeScript projects.

+Note that if your application calls `w3cHtmlValidator.validate()` multiple times, you must throttle (debounce) the calls or risk getting rejected by the W3C server.

 ### 1. Import
 Example call to the `validate()` function: